 As she walked to register for classes her third semester, she suddenly had a strong urge to switch her major.
 She hasn’t looked back.

-Melissa appreciated the interdisciplinary approach of the Wellness and Alternative Medicine (WAM) Program and believes it’s giving her a solid foundation for graduate school and for her current position — which she obtained immediately after graduating in May 2014 — as a program educator for the Champlain Valley Area Health Education Center in St. Albans, Vt.
+Melissa appreciated the interdisciplinary approach of the Wellness and Alternative Medicine (WAM) Program and says it gave her a solid foundation for graduate school and for her current position — which she obtained immediately after graduating in May 2014 — as a program educator for the Champlain Valley Area Health Education Center in St. Albans, Vt.

-With WAM, Melissa has taken courses that focus on alternative medicine, such as homeopathy and Chinese medicine and Introduction to Naturopathy, in addition to Western biology classes, microbiology and pharmacology.
+Through WAM, Melissa took courses that focused on alternative medicine, such as homeopathy and Chinese medicine and Introduction to Naturopathy, in addition to Western biology classes, microbiology and pharmacology.

-And science faculty such as John Pellerin (chemistry) and Hans Haverkamp (allied health sciences) have both given Melissa the balance she seeks in health and medicine.
+Science faculty such as John Pellerin (chemistry) and Hans Haverkamp (allied health sciences) both gave Melissa the balance she sought in health and medicine.

 “It’s great to have both perspectives,” she notes.
 “I think that’s something that’s pretty unique to the WAM program.
-I can have the best of both worlds and still graduate in four years.”
+I was able to have the best of both worlds and still graduate in four years.”

-Even with the intensive studying that comes with a WAM major, Melissa still finds time to get involved on campus.
-She’s a resident assistant in Martinetti Hall, director of public relations for the Student Government Association, a peer tutor for students taking science classes, and a member of the campuswide committee that selects a common book each year for the first-year student experience.
-In the past, she served as president of Green Solutions, a JSC environmental club.
+Even with the intensive studying that comes with a WAM major, Melissa still found time to get involved on campus.
+She was a resident assistant in Martinetti Hall, director of public relations for the Student Government Association, a peer tutor for students taking science classes, and a member of the campus-wide committee that selects a common book each year.
+She also served a year as president of Green Solutions, a JSC environmental club.

 Melissa looks back on her experience at JSC with fondness.
 “I could go into the president’s office and say hi to her and chat with her,” Melissa says.
 “There is that closeness; there isn’t any distance, where you feel you can’t approach people.
 It’s a casual environment where you get to know everyone involved with the campus community.”